Akshaypsinghh/Reactjs/README.md

-1.what is react and why react?
+1.what is react and why react? js library which is used to make complex frontend .
 2.npm create vite se folders create krenge

 HOOKS -Special type of fncs